SuffolkLITLab/EfileProxyServer/docs/wsdl2java.md

 This means our generated java classes are out of date, and we'll need to update them.
 This document tries to capture the steps needed to update those generated classes.

 Tbh, this is a mess.
+Some of it is automated in `redo_wsdl.py`, but that doesn't yet do the ECFv5 part.
-The rough steps are below.
+So for completion, the rough steps are below.

 NOTE: the exact links to the SOAP services in this doc aren't really exact: they're examples.
 So if a link says `https://jurisdiction-env.tylerhost.net/efm/EFMUserService.svc`, feel free to replace